 Meet our Governors below, or you can read more documents relating to our Governing body over on our Governance page:

-My little girl, Maya, started in reception last September, having previously been in nursery at Raddlebarn.
-Since her time at school I have volunteered one day a week, helping mainly in Year 6.
+My little girl attends Raddlebarn Primary School, having previously been in nursery at Raddlebarn.
+Since her time at school began I have volunteered one day a week.
 I love Raddlebarn: it’s a happy, welcoming place with lovely children and excellent staff who I can attest, work tirelessly.

 I have a higher degree in education and, until Maya’s birth, I worked as a researcher at the School of Education at the University of Birmingham.
 Doing this job, I was responsible for the management and smooth-running of a range of projects to do with the inclusion of children with special educational needs.